s9w/preTeX/README.md

 LaTeX doesn't allow this with normal newlines and you need to invoke the `\substack` command from amsmath this way: `\sum_{\substack{i<m \\ j<n}}`. preTeX does this for you, so you can just write `\sum_{i<m \\ j<n}`.
 Enabled by default, needs `amsmath` package.

 ### brackets
 Automatically changes ()'s to their `\left(` and `\right)` versions when they're not already like that.
-This can be typigraphically unwanted, so it's disabled by default.
+This can be typographically unwanted, so it's disabled by default.
 Activate with `pretex -set brackets=enabled ...`

 ## Roadmap / Ideas
 - braket-size would be neat to be able to set.
 Right now they default to the small versions (`\ket` etc).
 There are big versions (`\Ket`) but I have no clue what's a clever way to indicate their use in the code.
 Right now that's a config var, but that's global or too much effort for a per-use-case